taktsun/ERV_simulation/README.md

 Step 1 to 4 are detailed in the vignette on [reproducing a WORCS project](https://cjvanlissa.github.io/worcs/articles/reproduce.html).

+## Troubleshooting with rstan and StanHeaders

+rstan and StanHeaders are two required packages to estimate multilevel modeling with brms.
+However, compatibility of the CRAN versions of the two packages on R version >= 4.2 is not good.
+If you encounter problems with running brms models (in reanalysis_main.R), run the below two lines to install the developer versions of rstan and StanHeaders:

+	remove.packages(c("StanHeaders", "rstan"))
+	install.packages("rstan", repos = c("https://mc-stan.org/r-packages/", getOption("repos")))

 <!-- If your project deviates from the steps outlined in the vignette on     -->
 <!-- reproducing a WORCS project, please provide your own advice for         -->
 <!-- readers here.                                                           -->

-### More about WORCS
+### Adherence to WORCS

 This project uses the Workflow for Open Reproducible Code in Science (WORCS) to ensure transparency and reproducibility.
 The workflow is designed to meet the principles of Open Science throughout a research project.
+We used WORCS for the simulation studies and data analysis, but we did not use WORCS for manuscript preparation.

+### More about WORCS

 To learn how WORCS helps researchers meet the TOP-guidelines and FAIR principles, read the preprint at https://osf.io/zcvbs/